 He is the current artistic director of the Ryazan Regional Puppet Theatre.
 He has directed more than 80 performances in Russia and abroad, has written multiple play adaptations for puppet theatre and was engaged in teaching.

-In 1989, Shadsky initiated the first festival “Ryazanskiye Smotriny”, which nowadays is one of the most significant International Puppet Festivals in Russia.
+In 1989, Shadsky initiated the first festival “Ryazanskiye Smotriny”, which is now one of the most significant International Puppet Festivals in Russia.

 “Why do people go to the theatre?
 That is the question.
 After all, we often heard the theatre is dying.
 As cinema appeared – they said that the theatre would die, as television appeared, they said that the theatre would die, now the Internet has appeared, but the theatre still does not die.
 And it will not die, because it is a miraculous form of human communication, which cannot be replaced by any gadget.
 And doctors say that a person needs tactile sensations, so that one’s aura comes in contact with another.
 A good theatre is a theatre with good artists, and good artists are those who spread good energy, are engaging and charismatic.
 This is why people go to the theatre”, – V. Shadsky.